aspose-total/Aspose.Total-Products/total/en/java/conversion/pptm-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to DOTX via Java or Online App" h2="On Premise Java API for PowerPoint PPTM to DOTX conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPTM to Word DOTX.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPTM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOTX.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPTM to Word DOTX.
+This two-step process involves using two APIs, namely Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It can be used to convert PPTM to HTML, which is the first step in the conversion process.
+Aspose.Slides for Java is a feature-rich API that provides a wide range of features such as creating, editing, and converting presentations, as well as adding and manipulating text, shapes, images, and other elements.

+The second step in the conversion process is to convert the HTML to DOTX, which can be done using Aspose.Words for Java.
+Aspose.Words for Java is a feature-rich Word Processing API that enables developers to create, edit, and convert documents, as well as add and manipulate text, shapes, images, and other elements.
+It also provides a wide range of features such as document comparison, mail merge, and document protection.

+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPTM to Word DOTX.
+This comprehensive suite of file format automation libraries provides a powerful and efficient way to convert documents, making it an ideal solution for developers who need to quickly and easily convert documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}